ricardoquesada/unijoysticle/DOCUMENTATION.md

 * DO NOT plug the UniJoystiCle WiFi device to the Commodore 64 yet (if you plug it, you won't break anything, it is that it just might not boot)
 * Power the UniJoystiCle WiFi device (see above)
-* Wait a few seconds and you should see two LEDs.
+* Wait a few seconds and you should see one LED.
 That means that the device booted, and you can connect to it.
-  * If you don't see the two LEDs, please go to [Troubleshooting](#troubleshooting)
+  * If you don't see the one LED, please go to [Troubleshooting](#troubleshooting)
 * Now, you can plug it to the Commodore 64

 By default, the WiFi device will start in Access Point mode, and will create a WiFi network named "unijoysticle-xxyyzz".
 From your smartphone Settings, connect to it...: